engin0223/Chrome-Extension-Move-All-Tabs/README.md

 # Move All Tabs (Chrome extension)

-Lightweight Chrome extension to help merge and split tabs between windows using context menus and a small UI.
+Lightweight Chrome extension to help merge and split tabs between windows using a compact UI.

-This extension provides quick actions to merge all tabs from another window into the current window, or to split a window (move the active tab to a new window or move the other tabs to a new window).
+This extension provides quick actions to merge and split windows and tabs via the packaged UI (`ui.html`).

 **Key features**
-- Merge all tabs from another window into the focused window via a context menu.
-- Split the current window: move the active tab to a new window or move all other tabs to a new window.
-- Dynamic context menus that update when the focused window changes.
-- Optional UI (`ui.html`) for visual window/tab management.
+- Visual UI for viewing windows and selecting tabs to merge or split.
+- Drag (marquee) selection and multi-select with Ctrl/Cmd for flexible tab grouping.
+- One-click merge/split operations from the UI.

 **Works with:** Chrome Manifest V3